Andrew Vachss, A Lawyer Who Represents Children Exclusively

 Vachss: Oh yeah, I’ve seen people prosecuted for it, but, again, it’s such an after-the-fact thing that nobody expects it to alter the conduct of the party.
 I’ve personally been in numerous cases where there’s been incest babies, but all of those involved children being sexually accessed, not adults.
 First of all, the FBI does not break out incest as an index crime.
 We’ve attempted to run Bureau of Justice statistics and we don’t see any statistics being kept on incest.

-there aren't statistical numbers, how widespread would incest and child abuse
+Todd: Even though there aren’t statistical numbers, how widespread would incest and child abuse to be?

 Vachss: You mean adult incest?
 Or you mean sexual activity within a family with a child as a victim?
 Those are really different things to me.